tangent3D/Z-FIGHTER/doc/Z-FIGHTER_BoM.md

 ## Optional oscillator for second serial I/O port

 A second full-size (DIP-14) oscillator can optionally be installed in addition to the system clock oscillator to conveniently configure the speed of serial I/O channel B. Z-Fighter does not have a counter/timer IC to act as a baud rate generator, so the SIO/0's clock divider is used.
 Typically, both SIO/0 channels are set to x64 clock mode.
 A 614.4 KHz oscillator is useful for connecting to devices that use the common speed of 9600 bps.
 A 2 MHz oscillator could theoretically be used to generate a speed of 31250 bps and drive a MIDI interface!

-## Optional internal CompactFlash to IDE installation

-It is possible to mount a common style of [CF to IDE adapter](https://www.amazon.com/dp/B081336VP9/ref=cm_sw_r_tw_dp_JFMTNXX912AVZNW4FQQ4) inside the Z-Fighter enclosure between the mainboard and accessory board.

-To accomplish this, a [wire wrap style right angle 40P shrouded header](https://www.mouser.com/ProductDetail/?qs=n1d6TrdN4SAGWp%252BEF8S8fg%3D%3D) is used.
-Install this header after the entire assembly (mainboard, accessory board, LCD module) is complete to find a suitable height for the box header.
-When installed correctly, a CompactFlash card installed in the CF to IDE adapter should float approximately 2mm above the Z80 CPU.
-Again, the header pins must be trimmed to length before soldering to prevent strain to the solder joints or PCB.
-Safety glasses are recommended.

- For a comfortable fit, the LEDs and headers with shunts/jumpers should be removed from the CF to IDE adapter and replaced with wire links across pins 1 and 2 on JP1 and JP2.